jrp9988/cat-project-playground/README.md

 Constraints:

-You can use Google to lookup Android APIs
+You can use Google to lookup Android APIs, reference documentation, etc. https://developer.android.com/docs

 Collaboration with team in the room is okay, we can help brainstorm and work through design considerationsv